ruby/ruby/doc/ruby/options.md

 Whitespace between the option and its argument may be omitted.

-The command should not include arguments (which, if given, are ignored), but may include other options.
+The command may include other options, but should not include arguments (which, if given, are ignored).

 ### Option `-E`: \Set Default Encodings